prashanthabboju/SystemPuzzle/README.md

 * Use the submission box to enter the link to your GitHub repo or Bitbucket ONLY
 * Link to the specific repo for this project, not your general profile
 * Put any comments in the README inside your project repo

+## Changes made to the code
+* Initialized port 5001 in the app.py in app.run()
+* Changed the syntax of os.environ["PATHVARIABLE"] to os.environ.get('PATHVARIABLE') as my python version is not compatable to it.
+* Changed the port 8080:80 to 8080:80 in nginx field in DockerCompose.yml

 # FAQ